Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Mississippi State's games this year have hit the over four times in nine opportunities (44.4%).

-- Mississippi State is 4-3 against the spread and 4-3 overall when the team churns out more than 363 yards.
+- In games that Mississippi State piles up over 363 yards, the team is 4-3 against the spread and 4-3 overall.

-- The Bulldogs have turned the ball over five more times (13 total) than the Tigers have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.